-BOLD fMRI responses during REM sleep reveal activity in most of the sensory and multi-sensory networks of the pigeon brain

-We investigated the whole-brain activity patterns during REM sleep by analyzing REM > NREM sleep contrasts.
+BOLD fMRI responses during REM sleep reveal activity in most of the sensory and multi-sensory networks of the pigeon brain We investigated the whole-brain activity patterns during REM sleep by analyzing REM > NREM sleep contrasts.
 As illustrated in Fig. 2, robust BOLD activation patterns within the telencephalon were found in most primary and all secondary sensory processing areas, as well as in multimodal integration regions.
-Within the hyperpallium, we found prominent activation clusters both in thalamopallial input areas (IHA, HI) as well as in associative structures (HD, HA) of the visual and the somatosensory hyperpallium.
-Within the dorsal ventricular ridge, primary visual (entopallium) and auditory areas (field L2) were active.
+Within the hyperpallium, we found prominent activation clusters both in thalamopallial input areas (IHA, HI; see Supplementary Table 1 for abbreviations) as well as in associative structures (HD, HA) of the visual and the somatosensory hyperpallium.
+Within the dorsal ventricular ridge, primary visual (entopallium) and auditory (field L2) areas were active.
 In addition, associative areas of the trigeminal (NFT), the tectofugal visual (NIMI, NMm, NIL), and the auditory systems (fields L1, L3, NCM) demonstrated significant BOLD signal increases.
 We also observed significant activity in the convergence zones of both thalamo- and tectofugal visual pathways (NFL, TPO).
-In the higher-order mesopallial associative areas, the trigeminal (MFV), visual tectofugal (MIVI, MVL), auditory (MC), multimodal (MIVm), and limbic components (MFD) evinced significant activity patterns20.
-In addition, limbic areas like the nucleus accumbens (AC), parts of the septum laterale (SL), the bed nucleus of the stria terminalis (NSTL), and several subnuclei of the amygdala showed significant BOLD increases.
-Similarly, most of the anterior part of the prefrontal-like nidopallium caudolaterale (NCL)21 the limbic-associative nidopallium caudocentrale (NCC) and the (pre)motor arcopallium (AI, AD) were active.
-While both hippocampal and parahippocampal areas did not evince significant BOLD signals, the area dorsolateralis cortcoidea (CDL) that closely interacts with the hippocampal formation was active22.
+In the higher-order mesopallial associative areas, the trigeminal (MFV), visual tectofugal (MIVI, MVL), auditory (MC), multimodal (MIVm), and limbic components (MFD) evinced significant activity patterns22.
+In addition, limbic areas like the nucleus accumbens (AC), parts of the septum laterale (SL), the bed nucleus of the stria terminalis (NSTL), and several subnuclei of the amygdala anatomical data at the different levels of an ex-vivo pigeon brain (in greyscale).
+The right panel represents the same activation pattern during REM sleep in the sagittal views.
+The activation significance is demonstrated by the color scale.
+Anatomical borders (black and white lines) are based on the contrast difference in the ex-vivo Budapest pigeon brain, the pigeon brain atlas62, and the telencephalic connectome of the pigeon forebrain81.
+The corresponding abbreviations of delineated ROIs are listed in Supplementary Table 1.
+Frontal and sagittal slice coordinates are defined based on the Budapest pigeon's brain anatomy (Supplementary Fig. 4).
+TFCE Threshold-Free Cluster Enhancement, FEW family-wise error.

+showed significant BOLD increases.
+Similarly, most of the anterior part of the prefrontal-like nidopallium caudolaterale (NCL)23, the limbicassociative nidopallium caudocentrale (NCC), and the (pre)motor arcopallium (AI, AD) were active.
+While the hippocampal formation (Supplementary Fig. 5) did not evince significant BOLD signals, the area dorsolateralis cortcoidea (CDL) that closely interacts with the hippocampal formation was active24.
 At the subpallial level we found significant BOLD signals in lateral and medial striatum (StM, StL), globus pallidus (GP), and ventral pallidum (VP).

 Within the diencephalon, the thalamic relay nuclei of the visual tectofugal (n. rotundus, Rt) and auditory pathways (n. ovoidalis, Ov) were activated along with the lateral hypothalamus and the n. dorsomedialis anterior (DMA) that corresponds to the intralaminar nuclei25 and participates in the regulation of attention and arousal26.
 The brainstem pontomesencephalic reticular structures evinced significant BOLD responses that partly reached the deep layers of the tectum.
 Within the cerebellar cortex, we observed significant activity patterns in folia II to VI.
-All of the results were highly repeatable (fig. S4) and very similar to the REM vs baseline results (fig. S5, see Supplementary Material for 'baseline' definition), except that for this contrast, we could not detect significant BOLD signals in the hyperpallium.
+We also found activation clusters in the cerebellovestibular process (PCV), the ventral part of the medial cerebellar nucleus (CbL)27.
+All of the results were highly repeatable (Supplementary Fig. 6).